microsoft/Windows-driver-samples/Building-Locally.md

 pwsh
 .\Build-AllSamples
 ```
 Above builds all samples for all configurations and archictures.

 You can refine, for example as follows:
 ```
+pwsh
 .\Build-AllSamples -Samples 'tools.' -Configurations 'Debug','Release' -Platforms 'x64','arm64' -LogFilesDirectory .\_logs
 ```